 Anyone who can infect those at high risk (including health care workers) should also receive the vaccine.
 Since infants less than 6 months cannot get the flu shot but are at high risk of complications, household contacts of these infants should get the flu vaccine, as should households who are expecting a newborn during the influenza season.
 People who provide essential community services, such as first responders and people directly involved in culling operations with avian influenza-infected poultry, should receive the vaccine as well.

 If you are not part of a high-risk group but just want to avoid the flu, you can also get vaccinated.

-There are different flu vaccines available and, depending on your specific circumstance (i.e. age, pregnancy, allergies), some may not be recommended for you.
-Ask a health care professional for more details.
+While there are different flu vaccines available, depending on your specific circumstance (i.e. age, pregnancy, allergies), some may not be recommended for you.
+Ask your doctor, nurse or pharmacist for more details.

 Certain medications (e.g., zanamivir, oseltamivir) are also used in some cases to prevent the flu.
 Consult your doctor or pharmacist to determine whether you need a preventative medication, and which one is the right one for you.

 There are many myths about what predisposes a person to catch a cold and what makes one person catch more colds than another.
 Factors that may increase the risk of catching a cold include fatigue, emotional stress, and smoking.

 Research studies do not show that echinacea helps to prevent colds.
 Vitamin C also does not appear to protect people from catching colds.